 Burnaby Hospital, BC

-According to the initial data released from Chinese researchers, about 15% of COVID-19 developed severe symptoms requiring hospitalization and oxygen ventilators to help them breathe.
-The hospitals in hotspot areas are overwhelmed and the world economy is on the edge of collapse, thus there is a sense of urgency to find a drug or a combination of drugs that can treat or protect people from contracting the virus.
-Instead of coming up with a new drug combinations to treat COVID-19 treatment, the WHO is collaborating with public health agencies to look into drugs which have already been clinically tested on coronavirus disease, that is, severe acute respiratory syndrome (SARS), Middle East respiratory syndrome (MERS), as well as drugs approved to treat HIV and malaria.
+According to the initial data released from Chinese researchers, about 15% of COVID-19 patients developed severe symptoms which required hospitalization and oxygen ventilators.
+The fast spread of this virus has led to a concerted effort to urgently find a drug or a combination of drugs that can treat or protect people from contracting the virus.
+Instead of coming up with a new drug, WHO is collaborating with public health agencies to look into drugs that have been clinically tested on severe acute respiratory syndrome (SARS), Middle East respiratory syndrome (MERS), as well as drugs approved for treating HIV and malaria.

-World Health Organization has instituted a simple recruitment and enrolment process as follows;
+WHO has set forth a simple recruitment and enrollment process as follows;

-- Patients already confirmed by doctors to have contracted COVID-19 and deemed eligible
+- Patient has been confirmed by doctor to have contracted COVID-19 and deemed eligible

-- Doctor completes patient’s data into the WHO website, including any underlying condition that is likely to affect the course of the disease.
+- Doctor completes patient’s data into WHO’s website, including information on any underlying condition that is likely to affect the course of the disease.

-- Patients sign a consent form that is scanned and sent electronically to WHO, and
+- Patient signs and dates a consent form that is scanned and sent electronically to WHO,

 - Lastly, patient will be randomized into one of the drugs available at the hospital.

-Remdesivir was first designed to treat patients with viruses that causes Ebola.
-However, it was found to be ineffective compared with other drugs in the market.
-It works by disrupting viral ability to replicate in the body.
-Even though the initial studies on Ebola were not a success, a research report from university of North Carolina showed the drug can inhibit the coronaviruses that causes SARS and MERS from duplicating.
+Remdesivir was first designed to treat patients with Ebola, but it was found to be ineffective in comparison with other drugs in the market.
+It was designed to work by disrupting viral ability to replicate in the body.
+In a research study conducted by university of North Carolina, it showed that the drug can inhibit the coronaviruses that causes SARS and MERS from duplicating.

-- According to a report published in The New England Journal of Medicine, remdesivir was administered to a young man whose condition had worsened, and improved the next day, and
+- According to a report published in The New England Journal of Medicine, remdesivir was administered to a young man whose condition had worsened, patient improved the next day,

-- In California, a patient who had a critical condition was administered with remdesivir, later recovered well.
+- In California, a patient in a critical condition was administered with remdesivir, later recovered well.

-Some Clinical Studies have indicated chloroquine to have some activity against SARS-CoV-2, a coronavirus family, but researchers have cautioned that high doses are needed and which may lead to high levels of toxins causing harm to patients.
-Additionally, previous studies using chloroquine against other viral diseases, dengue and chikungunya, and on nonhuman primates infected with the chikungunya were not conclusive.
+In some clinical studies, chloroquine has shown to have activity against SARS-CoV-2, but researchers have cautioned that high doses are needed and this may lead to high levels of toxins, consequently causing harm to patients.

-The combination of ritonavir and lopinavir was approved in the USA to treat HIV infections.
-It was developed by Abbott Laboratories, and they belong to a class of protease inhibitors.
-Lopinavir works by inhibiting the protease of HIV, a crucial enzyme during the formation of new viruses.
-Recent trials on MERS and SARS have indicated that using ritonavir/ lopinavir can inhibit the protease, however, the final results were inconclusive.
+The combination of ritonavir and lopinavir was first approved in the USA to treat HIV infection.
+It belongs to a class of protease inhibitors and it works by inhibiting the protease of HIV, a crucial enzyme during the formation of new viruses.
+Recent trials on MERS and SARS indicated that using ritonavir/ lopinavir can inhibit the protease, however, the final results were inconclusive.

 Ritonavir/Lopinavir and interferon-beta

-In the final combination, SOLIDARITY will run a study comprising of ritonavir/lopinavir with interferon-beta, a molecule that blocks the action of gamma interferon and helps in regulating inflammation in the body and it has shown effect in treating patients with MERS.
-But researchers need to be cautious as use of interferon-beta on COVID-19 may cause serious tissue damage if administered in late stage of disease.
+Finally, SOLIDARITY will run a trial comprising ritonavir/lopinavir plus interferon-beta, a molecule that blocks the action of gamma interferon and helps in regulating inflammation in the body.
+This combination has been shown to be effective against COVID-19 virus.
+But researchers need to be cautious when carrying out the trials as use of interferon-beta on COVID-19 patients may cause serious tissue damage if administered in late stage of the disease.